ambr-0-se/Builder-s-Pub/docs/ANALYTICS.md

 Tooling
 - PostHog (recommended) or equivalent.
 Client + server events with consistent naming.
+- MVP mock: `useAnalyticsMock()` currently emits logs from server actions to the server terminal (the shell running `pnpm dev`), not the browser console.

 Event Naming
 - snake_case for event names; lowerCamelCase for properties.